jonnonz1/nz-statute-book/acts/public/2018/social-security-act-2018.md

 Power ends at, and any regulations made are revoked at, start of 1 July 2028 (7) Regulations made under this clause cannot be made after, and are revoked by this clause at, the start of 1 July 2028.

+### Part 11 — Provisions relating to Social Assistance Legislation (Accommodation Supplement and Income-related Rent) Amendment Act 2025

+### 104 How MSD must decide accommodation supplement application made, but not decided, before 2 March 2026
+(1) This clause applies if, before 2 March 2026,—
+  (a) an application for an accommodation supplement was made; and (b) the application—
+    (i) was not withdrawn; and
+    (ii) did not lapse; and
+  (c) MSD did not make a decision under section 301 in relation to the application.
+(2) Section 65AAA and the amendments to sections 65, 66, and 69 made by sections 5, 6, and 9 of the Social Assistance Legislation (Accommodation Supplement and Income-related Rent) Amendment Act 2025 do not apply for the purposes of the decision required to be made under section 301 in relation to the application.

+### 105 Transitional provision for persons granted benefit or other assistance before 2 March 2026
+(1) This clause applies to a person who—
+  (a) was receiving a benefit or other assistance under this Act immediately before 2 March 2026; or (b) was granted a benefit or other assistance under this Act before 2 March 2026 that—
+    (i) commences on or after 2 March 2026; or
+    (ii) immediately before 2 March 2026, was subject to a suspension.
+(2) Section 65AAA and the amendments to section 68, clause 18 of Schedule 3, and Schedule 4 made by sections 8, 14(3), and 15 of the Social Assistance Legislation (Accommodation Supplement and Income-related Rent) Amendment Act 2025 apply to the person for weeks starting on or after 2 March 2026.
+(3) This clause is subject to clause 104.

+### Part 12 — Provisions relating to Social Security (Mandatory Reviews) Amendment Act 2025

+### 106 Interpretation
+In this Part,—
+  - **amendment Act** means the Social Security (Mandatory Reviews) Amendment Act 2025
+  - **commencement date** means the date on which the amendment Act comes into force.

+### 107 First mandatory review date for specified benefit granted and commences before commencement date
+(1) This clause applies if, before the commencement date,— (a) MSD grants a beneficiary a specified benefit or specified benefits; and (b) the specified benefit or specified benefits have commenced.
+(2) MSD must undertake the beneficiary’s first mandatory review for the purposes of subpart 3A of Part 6 no later than 52 weeks after the later of the following dates:
+  (a) the date on which the specified benefit or specified benefits commenced; or (b) the date on which the beneficiary’s last review for the purposes of subpart 3 of Part 6 was completed; or (c) the date on which MSD last contacted the beneficiary to confirm whether the information MSD holds regarding the beneficiary’s circumstances is correct.

+### 108 First mandatory review date for specified benefit granted but not commenced before commencement date
+(1) This clause applies if, before the commencement date,— (a) MSD grants a beneficiary a specified benefit or specified benefits; but (b) the specified benefit or specified benefits have not commenced.
+(2) MSD must undertake the beneficiary’s first mandatory review for the purposes of subpart 3A of Part 6 no later than 52 weeks after the date on which the beneficiary’s last specified benefit commenced.
+(3) However, if the beneficiary is also receiving a specified benefit to which clause 107 applies, the beneficiary’s first mandatory review for the specified benefit or specified benefits to which this clause applies must—
+  (a) be part of the mandatory review for the specified benefit to which clause 107 applies; and (b) commence as specified in clause 107.

+### 109 First mandatory review date if clauses 107 and 108 both apply
+(1) Despite anything in clauses 107 and 108, this clause applies if a beneficiary has— (a) a specified benefit or specified benefits to which clause 107 applies; and (b) a specified benefit or specified benefits to which clause 108 applies.
+(2) The beneficiary’s first mandatory review for the specified benefit to which clause 108 applies must— (a) be part of the mandatory review for the specified benefit to which clause 107 applies; and (b) commence as specified in clause 107.
+(3) However, if a specified benefit to which clause 108 applies is the beneficiary’s main benefit, the beneficiary’s first mandatory review for the specified benefit or specified benefits to which clause 107 applies must—
+  (a) be part of the mandatory review for the specified benefit to which clause 108 applies; and (b) commence as specified in clause 108.

 ## Schedule 2 — Dictionary

 ## Schedule 3 — Income and liabilities